ktkt9898/List-Testing-Part-2/README.md

 - set, takes in a generic type element, e, performs a concurency check, and simply sets the lastReturnedNode using the setElement method.
 - add, takes in a generic type element, e, performs a concurrency check, and handles edge cases of adding at the head, where addToFront is called, the tail, where addToRear is called, and in the middle.

+5. The final concept to understand is the ListTester.java file, which serves the role as the driver class as well as outputting the possible scenarios when testing the methods mentioned above on a double linked list data structure.

+There are many different test scenarios to handle an expected output, such as addToFront(A) would throw no issues on an empty list, but if add(3, X) on a single element list, such as [A] would be expected to propagate and error handling, such as IndexOutOfBounds, since there would be no index 3 on a single element list; that would be inaccessible.

+The List Tester also have cases for using the List Iterator, such as starting at a specific index, say 1 on a created double linked list [A, B], and expected next() to be valid and calling set(X) would also be valid, since this would first be allowed to call next() on index 1 and "B" would be set to "X" without any issues.
+An example of an expected invalid outcome would be trying to call next() since this would be accessing null, and the hasNext method would have already returned false; this would be inaccessible.

-5. Much of the concept design was to emphasize the reduction of code duplication by calling already well working methods, such as add(index, element) since if the index is 0, the head, simply call addToFront.
+6. Much of the concept design was to emphasize the reduction of code duplication by calling already well working methods, such as add(index, element) since if the index is 0, the head, simply call addToFront.

 Perhaps some of the methods could be improved in areas that I missed opportunities to avoid code duplication, such as the index checks.
 Those could be their own separate method.

-I believe that using a double linked list is a great alternative to a single linked list because of the ability to move backwards and there is no burden when shifting like with an array list.
-However, it does come at a cost of more memory usage, since more variables must be tracked.
+I believe that using a double linked list is a great alternative to a single linked list because of the ability to move backwards.
+This helped me understand the penalty if using removeLast on a single linked list, since this requires a shift and copy because there is no fast way to unlink the tail, whereas in a double linked list, the tail can simply call getPreviousNode and the old tail will be unlinked from the list, allowing the java garbage collector to collect the old tail; this results in an O(1) runtime operation as opposed to in a single linked list runtime of O(n).

+There is also not as much of a burden when shifting like with an array list.
+An example of such a burden would be removeFirst on an array list, since the entire array would need to be copied, whereas in a double linked list there is already a position for head, which removeFirst() would simply call getNextNode to unlink the old head's position, and let the java garbage collector reclaim the old head's memory; this goes from an original O(n) operation in an array list to a O(1) operation in a double linked list.

+However, the double linked list does come at a cost of more memory usage, since more variables must be tracked.

 # TESTING:
 As a part of this program, and the concept of learning test driven development, I utilized a List Tester which outlines several scenarios while creating and modifying a double linked list.
+As mentioned in part 5 of the concepts, some examples of these test scenarios would ensure that in fact, an empty list can be created and calling add(A) would throw no errors.

 In addition, nearly every single method that could have bad input for their parameters can react by throwing an appropriate exception, such as an IndexOutOfBounds error.